 Hannah is a registered patent agent with experience in drafting and prosecuting US and international patents.
-She also prepares validity and infringement opinions, conducts freedom-to-operate and competitive landscape analyses, and provides litigation support.
-Drawing on her background in chemistry and organic chemistry and research experience in small molecule medicinal chemistry, she works primarily with clients in the life sciences, biotechnology, and pharmaceuticals sectors.
+She also prepares validity and infringement opinions, conducts freedom to operate and competitive landscape analyses, and provides litigation support.
+Drawing on her background in organic chemistry and small molecule therapeutic development, she works primarily with clients in the life sciences, biotechnology, pharmaceutical formulation, and small molecule therapeutic sectors.

 - University of Maryland (PhD, Chemistry)

 - NIH Cancer Research Training Fellowship (2015 – 2017)